Aitslab/EasyNER/experiments/readme.md

 Hunflair2 predictions for tmVar, BioID and MedMentions were obtained from the [Hunflair repo](https://github.com/hu-ner/hunflair2-experiments/tree/main/annotations/hunflair2).
 WHAT WAS DONE FOR OTHER CORPORA PREDICTIONS AND RUNTIMES?

 ## BERN2
-BERN2 local installation was attempted on both laptop and HPC system but failed with multiple errors.
+BERN2 local installation was attempted on both laptop and HPC system but failed with multiple errors [Github issue](https://github.com/dmis-lab/BERN2/issues/70).
 Instead, predictions were obtained using the [BERN2 web demo and API](http://bern2.korea.ac.kr/).

 ## Evaluation
 Hardware: DETAILS?